tforkmann/Feliz.ChartJS/README.md

     ]
 ```

-More examples you can find [here](https://tforkmann.github.io/Feliz.ChartJS/)
+You can find more examples [here](https://tforkmann.github.io/Feliz.ChartJS/)